chainguard-dev/terraform-provider-imagetest/docs/resources/harness_k3s.md

 - `disable_cni` (Boolean) When true, the builtin (flannel) CNI will be disabled.
 - `disable_metrics_server` (Boolean) When true, the builtin metrics server will be disabled.
+- `disable_network_policy` (Boolean) When true, the builtin network policy controller will be disabled.
 - `disable_traefik` (Boolean) When true, the builtin traefik ingress controller will be disabled.
 - `image` (String) The full image reference to use for the k3s container.
 - `networks` (Attributes Map) A map of existing networks to attach the harness containers to. (see [below for nested schema](#nestedatt--networks))